CEPH MPH Learning Objectives

-- Identify basic theories, concepts and models from a range of social and behavioral disciplines that are used in public health research and practice.
+- Apply basic theories, concepts and models from a range of social and behavioral disciplines in public health research and practice.

 Environmental Health Sciences Concentration

-- Apply the outcomes of environmental monitoring and environmental impact assessments to prevent, mitigate and/or forecast future exposures to environmental hazards and utilize this information to support or advocate for environmental health policy development.
+- Specify appropriate environmental monitoring and impact assessment methods and intervention strategies to support or advocate for environmental/occupational health policy development.

 - Evaluate the strengths and limitations of epidemiologic reports.

 - Engage in the dissemination of epidemiologic findings suitable to professional or lay audiences.

 - Evaluate a health policy and its implications for different populations, healthcare and public health systems.

 - Describe the legal and ethical dilemmas in public health systems.

 - Apply principles of healthcare financing, reimbursement methodologies, and budgeting to public or private health settings.

 - Explain the principles of informatics, data management, and using data to inform public health policy and programming